mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/Lab5_Fragstats.md

 ---
 title: "Lab 5: Quantifying and Characterizing Landscape Patterns"
-date: Landscape Analysis and Modeling, The University of Tulsa, Spring 2015
+date: "Landscape Analysis and Modeling, The University of Tulsa, Spring 2015"
 author: "Instructor: Michael Treglia"
 ---

 ***Due Date: Thursday, 26 February 2015***

-***There will be 10 questions for Part 1 (given on Tuesday) and 10 for Part 2 (given on Thursday), for a total of 20 points***
+**PLEASE WRITE YOUR NAME ON ALL WORK**

-PLEASE WRITE YOUR NAME ON ALL WORK
+**There will be 10 questions for Part 1 (given on Tuesday) and 10 for Part 2 (given on Thursday), for a total of 20 points**

 #Part 1: Analyzing Categorical Rasters using FRAGSTATS

 ###Questions: Answer the following questions as you go through this lab.
-Feel free to use any materials from lecture, the internet, and FRAGSTATS documentation (available as a PDF at [http://www.umass.edu/landeco/research/fragstats/documents/fragstats.help.4.2.pdf](http://www.umass.edu/landeco/research/fragstats/documents/fragstats.help.4.2.pdf)
+Feel free to use any materials from lecture, the internet, and FRAGSTATS documentation.

 1) Before running any formal analysis in FRAGSTATS, look at the landscapes for Catoosa and Claremore areas - which do you think has a higher value for Contagion?